WDWO-CD: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-On July 30, 2010, the station converted to digital on channel 18 with an effective radiated power of 15 kW (slightly lower than its analog ERP of 20 kW), but retained its -CA suffix (and branding itself as "WDWO-DT" via PSIP).
+On July 30, 2010, the station converted to digital on channel 18 with an effective radiated power of 15 kW (slightly lower than its analog ERP of 20 kW), but retained its -CA suffix (and branding itself as "WDWO-DT").

-At one point afterward, WDWO-CD broadcast three video feeds: DT1 broadcasts in SD, and carried some local programs in addition to the network feed.
-DT2 broadcast in HD, and carried the network programming.
+At one point afterward, WDWO-CD broadcast three video feeds: 18.1 broadcast in SD, and carried some local programs in addition to the network feed.
+18.2 broadcast in HD, and carried the network programming.
 The two feeds aired most of the same shows at the same times, but occasionally had different schedules.
-DT3 was added in the last week of January 2011, and aired mostly older public domain sitcoms and cartoons, and a block of TCT-made E/I programming called TCT Kids.
+18.3 was added in the last week of January 2011, and aired mostly older public domain sitcoms and cartoons, and a block of TCT-made E/I programming called TCT Kids.
 In June 2011, WDWO-CD, like many other TCT stations, added SD3, La Fuente (The Source), a Spanish-language religious service, available on 18.4.

 On June 20, 2019, WDWO moved its TCT affiliation to a reactivated 18.4, with Azteca América taking over on 18.1, returning non-English-language broadcast network programming to Detroit for the first time since May 2017, when WHNE-LD dropped its LATV affiliation.
 On the same date, a fifth feed was launched, 18.5 (soon changed to 1.1), broadcasting 3ABN programming.